kdevarajan10/detecting-trends-and-foul-language-in-twitter/README.md

 The next task at hand is to keep track of the topics identified by users with the hashtag symbol ‘#’ and to count the frequency of the hashtags found and provide a ranking of N top hashtags based on their frequency, where N is a parameter to the function.

+### WARNING: Some of the tweets in the sample file actually do contain swear words.